Renewable energy is created from natural sources that are unlimited or continually replenished, such as the sun, wind and water.

-Around 40% of the electricity in the National Grid comes from renewable sources, according to the latest government figures (for October-December 2021).
+Over 40% of the electricity in the National Grid comes from renewable sources, according to government figures (for October-December 2021).

 Wind and solar account for a large proportion of renewable electricity generation in the UK, but hydroelectricity and bioenergy contribute as well.

 Nuclear power is a low carbon power source too, but it's not renewable.